unforgivenvirtuoso/crypto_bot/README.md

 # crypto_bot

-DISCLAIMER: just for educational purposes if you use this in the hopes of making money you are stupid and i am not liable
+DISCLAIMER: just for educational purposes if you use this in the hopes of making money you are stupid and i am not liable xd

 bot that trades crypto on binance